QTwiSe/NPA---Not-Popular-Arts/README.md

 # NPA---Not-Popular-Arts
-NPA (Not Popular Arts) is a platform where digital artists, indie developers, and software studios can find uncommon and niche assets.
+NPA (Not Popular Arts) is a cross-platform desktop application and utility developed in Godot (C#) where digital artists, indie developers, and software studios can find uncommon and niche assets.

 While popular websites like Itch.io and ArtStation are completely flooded with fantasy knights and glowing swords, finding mundane, retro, or weird objects is nearly impossible.
 When your project specifically needs a vintage punch card, an old-school refrigerator, or a cyberpunk robotic turtle — you hit a brick wall.